Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 G1 Driving Test Questions and License

-The G1 driving license, also known as a learner’s license is the most basic of the three.
-It also is the easiest test to pass because it only has written driving test questions and no driving is required.
+The G1 driving license, also known as a learner’s permit, is the most basic of the three.
+It also is the easiest test to pass because it only has written driving test questions, and no driving is required.
 The test has two parts with 20 driving test questions in each part:

-In total, the whole G1 driving test has 40 multiple-choice questions.
+In total, the G1 driving test has 40 multiple-choice questions.

-To pass the test you need to get higher than 80% on each section.
-That means at least 16/20 questions correct on each of the two sections.
+You need 80% or higher in each section to pass the test.
+That means at least 16/20 questions correct in each section.
 If you pass one and fail the other, you will only need to retake the section you failed.

 Here is a practice G1 knowledge test.
-It is a good idea to do some practice tests before you do your final G1 knowledge test.
-That way, you will know what to expect from the test.
+It’s wise to take practice tests before your final G1 knowledge test to know what to expect.

 driving test questions